alibaba/arthas/en/_sources/classloader.md.txt

 View hierarchy, urls and classes-loading info for the class-loaders.

 `classloader` can search and print out the URLs for a specified resource from one particular classloader.
-It is quite handy when analyze `ResourceNotFoundException`.
+It is quite handy when analyzing `ResourceNotFoundException`.

 ### Options